 One only needs to spend some time watching the news to see how often all kinds of organizations and leaders are caught up in ethical misbehavior, whether large scale or small.
 Ethics is at the heart of effective leadership; leaders who fail to pay attention to ethics are likely to end up either failing themselves or creating an environment whereby their followers do not have a moral exemplar to follow.
 We also know from research and observation that for many people, their faith and/or spirituality is not only an important element of their

 How does Concordia allow you to be passionate about your work?

 I have the freedom to structure my course the way I see fit, yet also have colleagues across campus who provide formative feedback to help me be the best professor that I can be.
 Concordia faculty and staff are very collegial, and the administrators are driven to support us to be excellent at what we do.
 The balance of freedom and accountability in a collegial environment encourages me to thrive.

-What do you love about teaching at Concordia?
-What Concordia values do you appreciate?
+What do you love about teaching at Concordia and what Concordia values do you appreciate?

 What do you see in your students?

 I see future leaders of profitable and socially responsible businesses, future ethical political leaders, future leaders in every echelon of society who will carry the Cobber BREW banner high!
 I love the fact that Concordia students work hard at being great students and great human beings who are compassionate, kind, and have deep integrity.

 How does your work best serve Concordia’s mission to Become Responsibly Engaged in the World?